 - Serve the latte whilst still hot.

-If you want to take your Starbucks matcha latte to the next level, there are a couple of delicious additions you can make:
+If you want to take your Starbucks matcha latte to the next level, there are a couple of delicious variations you can try:

 - Serve your Starbucks Matcha Latte with whipped coconut cream on top!